-Growth in the winter can be retarded if plants get too cool.
+Cool weather may retard growth in the winter.
 A hot greenhouse will encourage new growth, which leads to repeat flowering.

 NEVER let potted plants wilt during the blooming period or stand in too much water.
 Bougainvillea needs a “happy medium.”